th-chau/jekyll-now/_posts/2017-11-11-Scholars-Gown.md

 ---
 layout: post
-title: Oddities of Oxford: Scholars' Gown
+title: Oddities of Oxford - Scholars' Gown
 ---

 **_Establishing a visible hierarchy based on academic achievements is problematic, but its normalisation is disturbingly odd_**